 Austrian and Habsburg Studies

-Since 1996, the Center has published a series of cutting edge monographs and volumes of selected papers from its international, multidisciplinary conferences in the series Austrian and Habsburg Studies.
-Below is a list of recent volumes in the series.
+Since 1996, the Center has published a series of cutting-edge monographs and volumes of selected papers from its international, multidisciplinary conferences in the series Austrian and Habsburg Studies.
+Below is a list of all of the volumes in the series.
 All volumes are available as ebooks.
 Visit Berghahn Books for a complete listing.

 Imagining Bosnian Muslims in Central Europe: Representations, Transfers & Exchanges

 Edited by František Šístek

 As a Slavic-speaking religious and ethnic “Other” living just a stone’s throw from the symbolic heart of the continent, the Muslims of Bosnia and Herzegovina have long occupied a liminal space in the European imagination.
 To a significant degree, the wider representations and perceptions of this population can be traced to the reports of Central European—and especially Habsburg—diplomats, scholars, journalists, tourists, and other observers in the late nineteenth and early twentieth centuries.
 This volume assembles contributions from historians, anthropologists, political scientists, and literary scholars to examine the political, social, and discursive dimensions of Bosnian Muslims’ encounters with the West since the nineteenth century.

 More than Mere Spectacle: Coronations and Inaugurations in the Habsburg Monarchy during the Eighteenth and Nineteenth Centuries

 Edited by Klass Van Gelder, Afterword by Helen Watanabe-O'Kelly